 Perry's mate flew close by.
 She swooped down.
 Her name was Patty.
 Raising babies was hard.
-Some dinosaurs ignored their young.
+Some lizards ignore their young.
 Pterosaurs were different.
 Scientists think that they may have mated for life.
 Perry and Patty had to guard their babies.
-They had to feed them all the time.
+Arambourgiania were carnivores.
+That means they ate meat.
+Perry and Patty had to feed their babies all the time.
 That was why they were fishing.

 Patty scooped up sea water.
 It was salty!
 No fish, though.
 She soared back into the sky.
 She looked graceful.
 She caught an updraft.
 She glided next to Perry.